oftc/oftc-web/NickServ/CertFP.md

 /set irc.server.OFTC.ssl_cert %h/certs/nick.pem
 {% endhighlight %}

-You may need to set the weechat.network.gnutls_ca_file variable.
+You may need to set the *weechat.network.gnutls_ca_file* variable.
+On Debian/Ubuntu you can alternatively move *spi-cacert.crt* to */usr/local/share/ca-certificates/* and run the *update-ca-certificates* command as root.

 Now connect back to the server.